jaredly/worldmap/Roadmap.md

+THE EDITOR

+- can render stuff
+- can render a rect
+- maybe can clip
+  - I guess I should validate this first
+	- ok so here's an idea.
+For the big majority of the stuffs, maybe what I want to do is just rasterize right there.
+Render it to a canvas, and embed the image.
+		So then I only have to do expensive clipping dealios for the cutting stuff.

+		Can I do a "does intersect"?

+--

 So, I think maybe I'll make a generic SVG editor dealio? ish?
 Like, no reason to ... tie in the geo stuff, right?
 I think.
 I mean I guess it could be useful.